Approval Of Social Cannabis Means Public Consumption For Colorado

 Setbacks, Delays, and Loopholes

 The law will take effect in 2020.
 However, local governments start the approval process this year.
-Existing social consumption establishments in Colorado Springs and Denver will be grandfathered into the new program.
+The new program will grandfather existing social consumption establishments in Colorado Springs and Denver.
 Advocates are already in discussions with other locations, such as Westminster and Moffat County.

 While the bill allows for the possibility of social cannabis consumption statewide, businesses who want to cash in may still face some difficulties.